Our Beliefs

 United

-Church offers baptism to all ages.
-We believe the gift of God's love
+offers baptism to all ages.
+We believe the gift of

 With

-children, instruction is given to parents or sponsors to equip them for
+instruction is given to parents or sponsors to equip

 Baptism